shepherdjerred/scout-for-lol/packages/review-dev-tool/README.md

 # Review Generator Dev Tool

-A development tool for experimenting with match review generation settings for Scout for LoL.
+A fully static development tool for experimenting with match review generation settings for Scout for LoL.
+No backend or server required!

 ## Features